FDio/vpp/docs/gettingstarted/index.rst

 .. _gettingstarted:

 ######################
-Getting Started Guides
+Getting Started
 ######################

-The Getting Started Guide is comprised of several different sections; a section for Users,  another for Developers, and a section for Writing VPP documentation.
+The Getting Started Guide is comprised of several different sections; a User section that describes a basic installation and configuration of VPP (either manually or using a config utility),  another install for Developers, which contains additional code that provides tools that are used in a development environment.

-The Users section covers basic VPP installation and configuration operations.
-This section covers the following areas:
+The Users section covers basic VPP installation and configuration operations; this section covers the following areas:

-* Describes the different types of VPP packages
+* Describes the different types of VPP packages, which are used in both basic and developer installs.
-* Describes how to install VPP Binaries on different OS platforms (Ubuntu, Centos, openSUSE).
-* Explains how to configure, then use VPP.
+* Describes how to manually install VPP Binaries on different OS platforms (Ubuntu, Centos, openSUSE) and then how to configure and use VPP.
-* Explains how to use the Configuration Utility.
+* Explains how to use the Configuration Utility to install, and then configure VPP.

 The Developers section covers the following areas: